Ianyliu/fatty-liver-explainable-ai/README.md

 <p align="center">
 <img width="782" alt="image" src="https://github.com/user-attachments/assets/da72f591-0afe-40a2-96b2-78e8bcc3edbc">
 <br>
-Fig (b): Ridge coefficients of each image, indicating conditional influence of each image.
+Fig (c): Ridge coefficients of each image, indicating conditional influence of each image.
 Faded bars indicate statistical insignificance. </p>

 # What Makes Our Study Different
 - Traditional LIME is only applicable on single input (ex. single image).
 We **extend LIME to graph neural networks (GNN)** by applying principles of LIME on nodes and edges of a graph neural network.